dchristian3188/dchristian3188.github.io/_posts/2017-04-25-Working with Plaster.md

 Running the Invoke-Plaster cmdlet starts a wizard.
 By default you're prompted for the module name, version, if you want to include pester tests (__you know you should__) and if you want a to include a VSCode folder.
 ![_config.yml]({{ site.baseurl }}/images/plaster/plasterFirstModule.png)

-Here is the structure that Plaster create based on our answers.
+Here is the structure that Plaster created based on our answers.
 ![_config.yml]({{ site.baseurl }}/images/plaster/MyFirstModule.psm1.png)

 Since we chose to include pester tests, this test folder and and test.ps1 file were also created.